archit31uniyal/archit31uniyal.github.io/_posts/2024-10-18-automated_testing.md

 This approach was tested on Heechul's test suite which can be found [here](https://github.com/heechul/crest-z3/tree/master/test).
 The development of the DFS approach is still in its native stage and requires improvement on including various functionalities such as loops and in-built function calls.

-During my internship, I was able to implement the following functionalities:
+I was able to implement the following functionalities:

 - Support for non-linear arithmetic
 - Support for array operations